Koumbaya/wumpus/README.md

 go run .
 ```
 Type `exit` any time to close the game.
-Type `reset` any time to restart from the start.
+Type `reset` any time to restart from the first level.

 There a various flags available :
 `-advanced`: play in advanced mode !
-On top of killing the wumpus, you'll need to escape the labyrinth !
+On top of killing the wumpus, you'll need to find the exit !
 `-nodelay`: run the game without the fake terminal delay.
+`-clean`: remove symbols/colors (in case your terminal is broken, or you want that oldschool feeling)
+`-level`: start at a specific level (1-6).
 `-arrows`: gives infinite arrows.
 `-debug`: cheat/debug mode.
-`-clean`: remove symbols/colors (in case your terminal is broken, or you want that oldschool feeling)

 ![cover](cover.png)